Pierre-Lannoy/wp-vibes/README.md

 See [WordPress directory page](https://wordpress.org/plugins/vibes/) or [official website](https://perfops.one/vibes).

+> 🎁 Give this plugin a drive test on a free dummy site: [One-Click Test!](https://tastewp.com/new/?pre-installed-plugin-slug=vibes)

 It is fully autonomous - does not rely on external services and does not require any API keys, works on any type of hosting and in any type of environment - including staging, intranets or password protected sites.

 By continuously monitoring user experience, __Vibes__ can report: